Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 # Workflow for the RNA-Seq Analysis

-This workflow is designed towards the automated processing of large numbers of samples.
+This workflow is designed for automated processing of large numbers of samples.
 Each step below are executed in batch mode.
-The following scripts are assumed to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`.
+The following scripts are to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`.

+---
-UVA internal users, running slurm jobs, please verify the account information before starting.
-Accurate account name should be updated at the `#SBATCH -A <account name>` attribute.
-The default value in this case is `cphg-farber` (only available to the members of the Farber lab).
+UVA internal users, running slurm jobs, please verify the `Rivanna` account information before starting. `#SBATCH -A <account name>` needs to be updated with accurate account name in each slurm script located in the  `src/slurm`.
+The default value, `cphg-farber` is only available to the members of the Farber lab.

+---

+# Modules

 ## QC of the FASTQ files